matteosox/tubthumper/.github/CONTRIBUTING.md

 _TL;DR: Run `test/requirements.sh to confirm requirements are up-to-date._

-As described [above](#requirements), we auto-generate the `requirements.txt` file used to pin Python dependencies in the `cicd` Docker image.
+As described [above](#requirements), we auto-generate the `requirements.txt` file used to pin Python dependencies in the `matteosox/tubthumper-cicd` Docker image.
 The `test/requirements.sh` shell script ensures that any changes to the files associated with updating requirements have been propagated to `requirements.txt`.

 If this test is failing, see the [requirements](#requirements) section above to remedy the issue.